hugotorres08/imgui-platform-kit/README.md

 ## Description
-ImGui Platform Kit is a cross-platform toolkit designed to facilitate the development of user interfaces using Dear ImGui and ImPlot, integrated with DirectX 12 for Windows or integrated with GLFW, OpenGL3 for Linux.
+**ImGui Platform Kit** is a cross-platform toolkit designed to facilitate the development of user interfaces using **Dear ImGui**, **ImPlot**, and **imgui-node-editor** integrated with DirectX 12 for Windows or integrated with GLFW, OpenGL3 for Linux.
 This toolkit provides a comprehensive set of tools for creating customizable graphical interfaces, logging windows, and interactive plots, making it suitable for applications that require dynamic and visually appealing UI elements.

 ## Common dependencies
 - **C++20**: Compatible with modern C++ standards for optimal performance and functionality.